Maps4HTML/web-map-doc/docs/elements/mapml.md

 slug: /elements/mapml/
 ---

 The `<mapml->` element is the root of a MapML document (with a .mapml file extension) representing a layer.
-A MapML document allows itself to be fetched as a remote resource, from the `<layer- src="..."></layer->` source attribute URL:
+A MapML document allows itself to be fetched as a remote resource from the `<layer- src="..."></layer->` source attribute URL:

 ```html
 <layer- label="My Layer" src="https://example.org/mapml/mylayer" checked></layer->